nats-io/nats-site/content/blog/java-ocsp-stapling.md

 The example `getSiloedContext()` shows how to make a siloed SSLContext that does revocation checking.
 See the [OCSP Example Class](src/main/java/io/nats/ocsp/OcspExample.java)

-## Licenses

-This example leverages the [SSLContext Kickstart project](https://github.com/Hakky54/sslcontext-kickstart) which operates under the [Apache License 2.0](https://github.com/Hakky54/sslcontext-kickstart/blob/master/LICENSE) Their library had some functionality scoped `private` which we needed to use directly so we copied it and made it public.
-This usage is allowed by Apache 2.0 license policy, but we are noting it here for full transparency.

-That library and this example both use [Bouncy Castle](https://www.bouncycastle.org/) which has this [Licence](https://www.bouncycastle.org/license.html), an [MIT License](https://opensource.org/licenses/MIT)

-Unless otherwise noted, NATS source files are distributed under [Apache Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## About the Author

 Scott Fauerbach is a member of the engineering team at [Synadia Communications](https://synadia.com).